INTERVIEW BY MARKO SYRJALA AND ARTO LEHTINEN

 The legendary Carcass returned with a vengeance!
-Their new album SURGICAL STEEL is an amazing piece of evidence showing how the band has remained stainless and sharp.
+Their new album, SURGICAL STEEL, is an amazing piece of evidence showing how the band has remained stainless and sharp.
 The album has literally blown both new and old fans easily away.
-Carcass embarked on their European tour with Swedish viking metallers Amon Amarth and British occult metallers Hell.
-They arrived to Helsinki to play a sold out show for the Finnish metal freaks.
-Before the show, Metal-Rules.com talked to Bill Steer about touring, Carcass re-union time, past times, and of course the new album.
+Carcass embarked on their European tour with Swedish Viking metallers Amon Amarth and British occult metallers Hell.
+They arrived in Helsinki to play a sold-out show for the Finnish metal freaks.
+Before the show, Metal-Rules.com talked to Bill Steer about touring, Carcass reunion time, past times, and of course, the new album.

-Bill Steer: Oh, its been okay.
-Some days have been great, other days not so good but its been typical four-five week tour.
+Bill Steer: Oh, it’s been okay.
+Some days have been great, other days not so good, but it’s been a typical four-five week tour.
 Whatever it was!
 “Laughs”

 Metal-Rules.com: Andy (Sneap) just mentioned that Germany wasn’t that great for Carcass and Hell this time?

 Bill Steer: For big venues, yes.
 Absolutely.
-But this is a discussion we’ve had amongst ourselves a number of times, because obviously the majority of us felt that we should do this tour – Play with a larger band, reach more people.
+But this is a discussion we’ve had amongst ourselves a number of times because obviously, the majority of us felt that we should do this tour – Play with a larger band, reach more people.
 I thought maybe we should have done just a small tour headlining.
 You know, smaller venues.
-But I got out voted and guess they probably proved to be right.
+But I got outvoted, and I guess they probably proved to be right.
 I hope so.

 Metal-Rules.com: You did a couple of headline gigs recently in London, Club Underworld?

 Bill Steer: We did three shows in a row there.
-Well I mean that in London — I mean, obviously we don’t have to play a venue that small and that’s why we did three, because we wanted to make sure that it’s the equivalent to playing one night at the Forum in terms of numbers of people.
+Well, I mean that in London — I mean, obviously, we don’t have to play a venue that small and that’s why we did three, because we wanted to make sure that it’s the equivalent to playing one night at the Forum in terms of numbers of people.
 So we could have just done that one show, but we thought it was maybe more fun to play in an intimate venue.
-But I think that a country like Germany, because we’re not that popular, it would be Underworld size of venues probably.
+But I think that in a country like Germany, it would probably be Underworld size of venues because we’re not that popular.

-Metal-Rules.com: Is this tour different compared to the past few tours you have done, besides you have a new album to support?
+Metal-Rules.com: Is this tour different compared to the past few tours you have done?
+Besides, do you have a new album to support?

 Bill Steer: It is different.
-I mean the whole vibe in the band is different because we have a new album.
-So all of a sudden it’s gone from being a kind of nostalgia act to a current thing.
+I mean, the whole vibe in the band is different because we have a new album.
+Suddenly, it’s gone from being a kind of nostalgia act to a current thing.
 And I prefer that.
 You know, I wasn’t really comfortable just playing the old songs.
-The reunion cycle was a lot of fun to do but it made me uneasy because I want to feel like there’s a future in anything I’m doing.
-You know?
+The reunion cycle was a lot of fun to do, but it made me uneasy because I want to feel like there’s a future in anything I’m doing.
+Do you know?
 That’s just natural.
-So yeah, but this tour is been — as I said it’s a different vibe anyway on this Amon Amarth -tour because it’s so clearly not our audience night after night
+So yeah, but this tour has been — as I said, it’s a different vibe anyway on this Amon Amarth -tour because it’s so clearly not our audience night after night.

-Metal-Rules.com: It took several years from Carcass to finally record a new album although the re-union started in 2007.
-Now, afterwards, was it a wise decision to wait for so long or was it just something what wasn’t possible to do earlier?
+Metal-Rules.com: It took several years for Carcass to record a new album, although the reunion started in 2007.
+Afterward, was it wise to wait for so long, or was it just something that wasn’t possible to do earlier?

 Bill Steer: It wasn’t really a case of waiting.
 We just couldn’t do it before because of the Arch Enemy connection.
 They made it very clear they had no interest in doing a Carcass record.
 So as long as that line-up existed, we couldn’t make a move in that direction.
-Then later they kind of made our minds up for us, because they had to quit the band and suddenly I and Jeff were free to do what we wanted.
+Then later, they kind of made our minds up for us because they had to quit the band, and suddenly Jeff and I were free to do what we wanted.
 So the first thing we did was start writing material.

-Metal-Rules.com: Like you said it was Michael Amott and Daniel who were against the idea of making a new Carcass album.
-When you started to make press about the album Amott announced that he was actually interested to be a part of it?
+Metal-Rules.com: As you said, Michael Amott and Daniel were against the idea of making a new Carcass album.
+When you started doing press for the album, Amott announced that he was interested in being a part of it?

 Bill Steer: Well, yeah, because it is actually that complicated because he quit in 2010.
-Actually when we were playing a Finnish festival (Jalometalli Fest ed. note).
-He just announced, “Look, I’m going to be very busy guys so, you know, I’m out.
+Actually, when we were playing at a Finnish festival (Jalometalli Fest ed. note).
+He just announced, “Look, I’m going to be very busy, guys, so, you know, I’m out.
 But you know, do whatever you want to do.”
-Because obviously he isn’t a founding member of the band anyway.
-So it’s like I think he was aware of the fact that me and Jeff would want to continue.
-So that happened and then we got involved in writing tunes and then eventually recorded an album.
-But at some point just before we started in the studio Michael got in touch and said he would like to be involved.
+Because obviously, he isn’t a founding member of the band anyway.
+So it’s like I think he was aware of the fact that Jeff and I would want to continue.
+So that happened, and then we got involved in writing tunes and then eventually recorded an album.
+But at some point, just before we started in the studio, Michael got in touch and said he would like to be involved.
 Which, the timing was just very bad.

 You know, it was a shame.
-I think it was quite sad,but it just would not have worked.
-Because this is like always going to be second priority to him.
+I think it was quite sad, but it just would not have worked because this is always going to be a second priority to him.
 Whereas with us, this is the thing.
 It’s a very different situation.
 There would have been awful clashes as far as like dates and stuff like that.
-And also, his manager is his partner in the band – You know, Angela – so there’s all kinds of ways it could get awkward.
-It’s just one of those things really.
+And also, his manager is his partner in the band – You know, Angela – so there are all kinds of ways it could get awkward.
+It’s just one of those things, really.